-Twin needle or double needle is a very disused accessory; everyone has it in their sewing kitty, but only a few use it.
+A double needle is a very disused accessory; everyone has it in their sewing kitty, but only a few use it.
 This post is about the best ways to do double needle stitching with twin-needles.

 Being afraid that changing the needle and threading with the double-needle is one big lot of trouble is one of the reasons why people stay away from this very useful accessory.
 Some are unaware of the many uses of double needles.